-When you create a new account in QuickBooks Online, pick a day to start tracking all of your business transactions.
-You enter the balance of your real-life bank account for the day you pick so QuickBooks matches your bank records from the start.
+When you create a new account in QuickBooks Online, you pick a day to start tracking your transactions.
+You then enter the balance of your real-life bank account for the day you pick.

-This starting point is the account's opening balance.
+This starting point is the opening balance.
 It summarizes all the transactions that came before it.
-Here's how to enter an opening balance for accounts you create in QuickBooks.
+You enter the same amount in QuickBooks so everything matches your bank records from the start.
+Here's how to enter the opening balance for accounts you create in QuickBooks.

-- Go to Settings ⚙ and select Chart of Accounts.
+- Go to Settings ⚙ and select Chart of accounts.

 - Select New.

 - Give the account a name, an account type, and a detail type.
 Tip: Here are detailed steps for creating a new account.

 - In the When do you want to start tracking your finances ▼ dropdown, choose when you want to start tracking the transactions:

 - Select Today to start tracking transactions as of today.
 In the Account Balance field, enter the balance of the account for today.

 - Select Other to pick a specific date to start tracking transactions.
 In the Select a date field, choose the date you want to start tracking transactions for the account in QuickBooks.
 In the Account Balance field, enter the balance of the account for the date you pick.

 - When you're done, select Save and Close.